Vargasavour Recipes

 • Pour in the red wine and sweet sherry wine, scraping up any browned bits from the bottom of the pot.

-• Add the cinnamon stick, bay leaves, and a few sprigs of thyme.
+• Add the cinnamon stick, bay leaves, and thyme.
 Stir to combine and pour in enough water to almost cover the pork cheeks.

 • Bring to a simmer, reduce the heat to medium, cover, and cook for 1 hour until the pork cheeks are tender.